 Slip and Fall Lawyer in Grand Junction

 At The Wilhite Law Firm, we help people in Grand Junction stand up to careless property owners, managers, and insurance companies.
+Based in Grand Junction, CO, our dedicated team of attorneys is committed to providing personalized support for every client.
 Our experienced slip and fall lawyers will review your case, explain your rights, and fight for the full compensation you deserve.
+We offer aggressive legal representation for injured people, ensuring your interests are protected throughout the legal process.
 Call 970-579-4588 or visit our contact page to get started.

 What Is a Slip and Fall Case?

 Slip and fall cases are covered under Colorado’s premises liability laws, which hold property owners accountable when hazardous conditions lead to injuries on their property.
 To succeed in a claim, you must prove the owner knew – or should have known – about the unsafe condition and did not fix it.
-These types of incidents commonly happen in places like:
+Personal injury claims can be filed when an injured person suffers harm due to a party’s negligence, and these personal injury cases often arise from incidents such as:

 - Grocery stores